MarkCallow/gyp/README.md

 ===================================

-This fork of the [upstream GIT repo](https://chromium.googlesource.com/external/gyp) at Google has 4 additional features:
+This fork of the [upstream GIT repo](https://chromium.googlesource.com/external/gyp) at Google has several additional features:

 1. The xcode generator recognizes the full set of build variables that correspond to the set of destination names for the copy phase,